Patrick-ring-motive/Forbidden-Techniques-JS/README.md

 ## 13. Idempotent `fetch`

 You'll see `Request` and `Response` objects have consumable contents.
 So calling `response.text()` will give you the content as text the first time but will throw an error if called again.
 This optimization exists to prevent browser memory from filling up.
-While this makes sense, it is not how most objects in JS work.
-If you use `response.clone().text()` instead, you can call it multiple times.
-Using monkey the monkey patch below, you can bake this behavior in.
+While this makes sense geberally, it is not how most objects in JS work and can be hard to wrap ypur head around.
+If you use `response.clone().text()` instead, you can call it multiple times and on most files this will not cause any issues.
+Files would have to be very large to have any sort of negative impact.
+Using the monkey patch below, you can bake this cloning behavior in by default.

 ```html
 <script type="module">